 An Eastern European branch, under Sifu Mayday, exploded in popularity after the fall of the iron curtain.

-In the 1980s and 1990s, Leung Ting Wing Chun spread worldwide, including the Americas, Australia, and Eastern Europe.
+In the 1980s and 1990s, Leung Ting Wing Chun spread worldwide, including the Americas, Australia, India, and Eastern Europe.

 By the 2000s, Leung Ting’s lineage was one of the largest branches globally, with thousands of schools and students in dozens of countries.
-He created the International WingTsun Association (IWUF) to govern his lineage and instructor programs.
+He created the International WingTsun Association (IWTA) to govern his lineage and instructor programs.

 Recent Decline

 Recently, Leung Ting’s lineage has declined significantly in size and influence.
 Controversies over Leung Ting’s true status as Yip Man’s student have damaged his reputation.
-Infighting within the IWUF, often centered around money issues, has also fractured the organization.
+Infighting within the IWTA, often centered around money issues, has also fractured the organization.

 Unique Training Methods & Techniques

 The lineage incorporates a highly formalized teaching program, along with uniforms and ranks which he based upon the highly successful Kyokusihkai style of Karate.
-He also instituted grading exams, and extensive instructor certifications.
+He also instituted grading exams and extensive instructor certifications.
 These contribute to the unique character of the system.

 Finally, his teaching program was designed to emphasize self-defense.
 Defenses against the most common attacks were taught first, with uncommon attacks taught later in the program.
 His schools also practiced full power sparring using protective equipment and there were special programs which taught defense against multiple attackers and anti-grappling.